pingcap/docs/sql-prepare-plan-cache.md

 ## Ignore the `COM_STMT_CLOSE` command and the `DEALLOCATE PREPARE` statement

-To reduce syntax analysis for executed SQL statements, it is recommended that you run `prepare stmt` once, then `execute stmt` multiple times before running `deallocate prepare`:
+To reduce optimization cost for executed SQL statements, it is recommended that you run `prepare stmt` once, then `execute stmt` multiple times before running `deallocate prepare`:

 {{< copyable "sql" >}}